These delicious, rich, tasty homemade condensed milk rusks are really easy to make. The perfect rusk to dunk in coffee or tea!

 TIP - placing a bit of oil on your hands will stop the dough from sticking.

-Step 6 - Bake the rusks for 45 to 60 minutes or until a cake tester comes out clean from the centre of the rusks.
+Step 6 - Bake the rusks for 45 to 60 minutes or until a cake tester comes out clean from the center of the rusks.
 The rusks will have doubled in size during the baking process.

 TIP - if the rusks are browning too quickly in the oven when checking them at the halfway mark, cover them with foil for the rest of the bake.